njh/NanodeMQTT/README.md

 Implementation of [MQTT] for the [Nanode].
 MQTT is a lightweight PubSub protocol.
 Nanode is an open source Arduino-like board that has in-built internet connectivity.
+It is licensed under the [BSD 3-Clause License].

 Requirements